 The Best Places to Load up on Carbs in San Francisco (before Bay to Breakers)

 If you are planning on running or walking the 7.45 miles that make up the Alaska Airlines Bay to Breakers route, you will need to do two things.
 First, select the perfect costume that is both breathable and flexible.
 Second, find places to load up on carbs the week before.
-You'll want to taper off on the carbs as you get closer to race day on Sun., May 17, 2020.
-(Register here for the upcoming race.)
+You'll want to taper off on the carbs as you get closer to race day on Sun., Sep.
+20, 2020.

 Choose these restaurants where you can nab delicious, energy-packed meals perfect for the Bay to Breakers, that will leave you wanting to race back for more.